 The Canyon is approximately 24 miles long and features some genuinely fantastic look-offs to take in its natural wonder.
 Among the many look-offs, our favorite has to be Artist Point.
 Situated on the South Rim of the Canyon, Artist Point offers an absolutely breathtaking view of the Lower Yellowstone Falls and the Yellowstone River.
 So stop by and snap a photo, or pack your art supplies — you wouldn’t be the first who had inspiration strike upon visiting this beautiful look-off.

 No matter where your journey through the world’s first national park takes you, make sure a stop in Cody Yellowstone is on your itinerary.
-Here, you’ll find something for everyone.
+You’ll find something for everyone in the Best Western Small Town in the US.
 There are world-class museums like the Buffalo Bill Center of the West, incredible dining, plenty of thrilling outdoor recreation opportunities, and an action-packed rodeo every night of the week — all summer long (there’s a reason they call us the Rodeo Capital of the World!).
 And that’s only the beginning!
 Check out everything there is to see and do here to learn more.

 Ready to start planning your trip?
 Request your free Cody Yellowstone Vacation Guide today.
 Your next Wild adventure is about to begin.